Delayed ruling over Fresno Mobile Home Park ownership

 FRESNO, Calif.
-(KGPE) – We are still awaiting a decision from a Fresno Judge over the ownership of North Fresno Trailer Park which was the site of a deadly fire last year.
+(KSEE) – We are still awaiting a decision from a Fresno Judge over the ownership of North Fresno Trailer Park which was the site of a deadly fire last year.

 Our station has been investigating the park for the last year and was the first to break the story of the suspended operating permit and health concerns.